QueenieCplusplus/PPP/README.md

 PPP provides data-link connection between 2 routers, it can provide authentication, encryption, and compression.

-# Establishment of PPP in Physical Networl
+# Establishment of PPP in Physical Network

 - [x] Serial Cable or Phone Line